Sense for Less:

 Zhizhang Hu, Yue Zhang, and Shijia Pan.
 Poster Abstract: Vibration-based Indoor Occupant Gait Monitoring with Robot Vacuum Cleaners.
 In IoTDI 2021.

 Lixing He, Carlos Ruiz, Mostafa Mirshekari, Shijia Pan.
 SCSV2: Physics-informed Self-Configuration Sensing through Vision and Vibration Context Modeling.
-In the 3rd Workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing, September 2020.
+In the 3rd Workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing, September 2020 link.

 Yue Zhang, Susu Xu, Laixi Shi, Shijia Pan.
 Poster Abstract: Using Mobile Sensing to Enable the Signal Quality Assessment for Infrastructure Sensing Systems.
-In the 21st Annual International Workshop on Mobile Computing Systems and Applications (ACM HotMobile 2020).
+In the 21st Annual International Workshop on Mobile Computing Systems and Applications (ACM HotMobile 2020) link.

 Yue Zhang, Lin Zhang, Hae Young Noh, Pei Zhang, and Shijia Pan.
 A Signal Quality Assessment Metric for Vibration-based Human Sensing Data Acquisition.
 In the 2nd Workshop on Data Acquisition to Analysis.
-November 10, 2019, New York, NY, USA.
+November 10, 2019, New York, NY, USA link.

 Continual Multimodal Learning for CPS-IoT